 Applications and admission

-For issues pertaining to . . . campus visits and tours, admission interviews, information requests, application questions or errors
+Seek out these people at your college of interest or current institution for issues about campus visits and tours, admission interviews, information requests, and application questions or errors.

-Bursar’s office: Many students graduate without ever knowing the bursar’s office exists, but the people in this office perform some crucial tasks: they manage all student accounts and issue bills for tuition and fees.
-They are also responsible for crediting your account for payments received through financial aid and administer funded scholarships and approved third-party tuition payments.
+Many students graduate without ever knowing the bursar’s office exists, but the people in this office perform some crucial tasks: they manage all student accounts and issue bills for tuition and fees.
+They are also responsible for crediting your account for payments received through financial aid and administering funded scholarships and approved third-party tuition payments.

 Jobs and internships

-Athletics/intramurals director: Intramurals are a great way to be a part of your favorite sports with reduced commitment and competition.
+Intramurals are a great way to be a part of your favorite sports with reduced commitment and competition.
 The intramural director can give you information on which sports are offered as intramural teams and which team might suit you best.
-Students can sign up for teams, usually on a first come, first served basis, with no required try out.
+Students can sign up for teams—usually on a first-come, first-served basis—with no required tryout.
 Intramural events are usually supervised by the athletic staff and officiated by student employees.

-Campus safety/police: Every campus has a safety department, usually run by campus police officers you may see on foot, bicycle, or in a patrol vehicle.
+Every campus has a safety department, usually run by campus police officers you may see on foot, on bicycle, or in a patrol vehicle.
 Had a late night in the library and don’t feel comfortable walking back to your dorm alone?
 Don’t be afraid to contact campus safety for a ride.
 Witness a troubling confrontation between students on your way to class?
-Instead of getting involved, let campus safety know and they can handle it in a professional manner.
+Instead of getting involved, let campus safety know and they can handle it professionally.